 As for how the treatment proceeds; you are seated in a chair, and a device with an electromagnetic coil is placed over your head.
 All of this is done under professional supervision without any safety or health risks.
 The device can be adjusted and placed near the area of your brain targeted in your initial diagnostic session and brain mapping.
 Those receiving TMS are treated four to five times per week.
 Each of these sessions can last up to 40 minutes.
 This can continue for up to several weeks or 30 sessions, depending on the patient.

 TMS also has minimum to no side-effects.
 Some temporary side effects may include lightheadedness or a temporary minor headache.
 Also, there is no need for hospitalization to get this therapy.
 Therefore, anyone undergoing TMS therapy can continue with their daily lives while having the treatment.

 In a couple of weeks, patients of TMS therapy for generalized anxiety disorder start feeling the benefits of TMS and report a significant reduction in their symptoms.
 Anxiety becomes less intense and more controllable.
 Improvements are reported in symptoms such as:

 - Sleep disturbances

 - Uncontrollable thoughts

 TMS a tested approach for GAD

-The uplifting message for those that are suffering from GAD is that cutting-edge technology is available to them.
+The uplifting message for those that are suffering from GAD is that leading-edge technology is available to them.
 If therapy and medications have failed to help your symptoms, then TMS is an effective treatment for anxiety that can help you get back to normal life.
 Please contact South Tampa Psychiatry TMS for more information on TMS for Anxiety or to schedule an assessment.